ch0m5/Game-Design-Pillars/README.md

 * Each iteration must **answer** a fundamental question and evaluate the combination of all currently present elements.
 * Great short guideline: The game should be **Easy to Learn and FUN to Master**.

-<iframe width="645" height="520" src="https://www.youtube.com/embed/zQvWMdWhFCc?t=242" frameborder="0" allow="accelerometer; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
-*The prototyping and pre-production phases must resolve most of the doubts and set both the goals and the limits.
-A bad pre-production phase can lead to a desaster in the production one.*

-### 4. Communicate With Your Team
+### 4. Communicate With Your Team: Set Your Goals and Limits
 * The core elements of the game must be **understood and acknowledged** by the team to hold a common creative ground.
-* Use the GDD to define the **core experience** of the game, **desired goals**, and any important specifications that feel relevant to the game's design.
-The document should be short and check only the most essential points, be a design reference for the team.
+* Use the GDD to define the **core experience** of the game, **desired goals**, and any important specifications that feel relevant to the game's design to work as a basic reference for the team.
+* Establish the objectives, stages, limitations, deadlines, and any other **elements that will affect your schedule**, a game must release at some point and it must be finished by then. **Being prepared for unexpected issues will lessen the damage they do.**
+* Set your goals and limits on the **pre-production** phase.
+Any unplanned changes made in the middle of production will cost money and time, so having a **solid game concept** before entering it is crucial.
 * **Share feedback** constantly, even in informal environments, the team must work at unison.
 * **All game elements must work for the same goals.** They must all coordinate to deliver the wanted experience, even if they are managed by different people on the team.